 Red, White & Blue-Lynyrd Skynyrd

 PIE-OH-MY, an American classic.
 This tried and true recipe adapted from King Arthur Flour is not only a visual treat but bursting with the flavor of fresh berries.
+Add to the fun with a patriotic pie plate like this red one with a ruffled edge or this 10 inch dark blue pie plate.
 A celebration of America and the berry!

 Crust Your favorite prepared double pie crust or Pillsbury store-bought crust